kbzh2558/Regression_Analysis_on_the_Factors_Affecting_the_Monthly_Spending_of_Desautels_Students/README.md

    </details>

-3. <details>
+2. <details>
     <summary>Exploratory Data Analysis.</summary>

     - exploratory data analysis was conducted to comprehensively understand the data at hand.
-The analysis included the following portions:
+The study included the following portions:
         - a. `SOCS` analysis for variable distributions,
         - b. `Confidence Interval` inference for population means, and
         - c. `Correlation` analysis between the variables.